ideditor/schema-builder/ICONS.md

 # Icons

 For presets and some fields, icons can be specified.
 They provide an additional hint to the user about what the respective OSM tags are about.
-Additionaly, icons can help to make presets more universally understood, as icons are even present when presets are not translated into all languages.
+Additionally, icons can help to make presets more universally understood, as icons are even present when presets are not translated into all languages.

 # Where do the icons come from?